jakegrabowski/garmin-vivoactive-4/README.md

-polish.ln4 for Garmin Vivoactive 4 is in ./out dir - have fun
+polish.ln4 for Garmin Vivoactive 4

+Original by Garmin in ./polish-by-garmin
+Translated by chat GPT in ./out